Compliance & Auditing Consultants

 The need for ongoing assessment of EHS performance is essential within an organisation; this may be via a formal audit process or simple EHS inspections.
 The key is to use the assessment process to identify strengths, weaknesses and opportunities for improvement.

-A compliance audit is a comprehensive review that focuses on an organisation’s commitment to a set of regulatory guidelines, corporate standards or its adherence to a specific contract or terms of agreement.
+An Environmental, Health and Safety (EHS) audit is a comprehensive review that focuses on whether your organisation is meeting its obligations in terms of regulatory guidelines, corporate standards or adherence to a specific contract or terms of agreement.

 Ongoing assessment of EHS performance is essential within an organisation.
 Our experienced auditors can develop client-specific audit frameworks to help:

 - Clients to be proactive in EHS management, an essential part of the Plan-Do-Check-Act philosophy

 - Verify compliance with legal and corporate requirements

 - Provide external perspective on ways to make your workplace safer and reduce environmental harm

 - Help to understand EHS liability or costs before sale or acquisition as part of due diligence

 - Validate EHS arrangements prior to or as part of Management System certification and verify the organisation legal register is up to date